1337erik/expression-parser/README.md

 I myself use Homestead for my local setup, but all have their pros/cons.

-First, close the repo and change the .env database connection details to match a local database connection of your own.
-Then, make sure all npm and composer packages are installed.
+First, clone the repo and change the .env database connection details to match a local database connection of your own.
+Then, make sure all npm and composer packages are installed by running their respective "install" commands.
-One you are ready, run "php artisan migrate:fresh --seed" to seed the databse with a test user.
+Once that is all done, run "php artisan migrate:fresh --seed" to seed the database with a test user and two test equations.

-The Test User credentials are:
+## Test User Credentials
-email: testme@aol.com
+- email: testme@aol.com
-password: password
+- password: password

 ## Interacting With The Parser